freeCodeCamp/chinese/chinese/articles/learn-to-code-book.md

 But first, here's how I built my reputation.

 ### Story Time: How Did a Teacher in His 30s Build a Reputation as a Developer?

+*Last time on Story Time: Quincy started building his network of developers, entrepreneurs, and hiring managers in tech.
+He was frequenting hackerspaces and tech events around the city.
+But he had yet to climb into the arena and test his might...*

 I was already several months into my coding journey when I finally worked up the courage to go to my first hackathon.